khoitd1997/kd-wiki/src/side_topics/3d_printing/3d_printing.md

 ### Cura

 The profiles for each material are stored in the same directory as this file.
+However, variation of the profile is probably necessary sometimes.
+General guidelines:

+- Infill > 50% for things that will be manhandled.
+Around 20% is good for things that is usually not touched.
+- Print speed 40-60 and layer height < 0.2 for things that need to look pretty.
+- Wall count of 7 for things that need to be strong.
+- Temperature nozzle > 200 and bed = 60 for fast print or strong print.

 [1]: https://www.youtube.com/watch?v=X3A9Ir2SreI
 [2]: https://hobbyhoarder.net/temperature-tower/